massdriver-cloud/docs/docs/getting_started/02-credentials.md

 Attach the `.json` file created in the above command in to the `Artifact Data` field on the form.

-Set the `Credential Name` to **<GCPAccount />** and click `Create` to add the credential to Massdriver.
+Set the `Credential Name` to **<DisplayDocInput fieldName='gcpServiceAccountName' />** and click `Create` to add the credential to Massdriver.
 Head to the projects page to start building your infrastructure.

 </details>